-Highlights 5 carefully vetted charities per quarter in the areas of Poverty and Health, Education, Human Rights, The Natural World, Challenge the Gap.
+Highlights 4 carefully vetted charities per quarter in the areas of Poverty and Health, Education, Human Rights, and Natural World.

 Service Corps volunteers save lives and fight for gender equality by supporting local human rights organizations in Ghana’s Northern Region.

 Our Beyond Belief Network is a collective of organizations putting compassionate humanism into action through community volunteering and charitable fundraising.